MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

     ![Select card components - screenshot](../L03/Static/Mod_03_Canvas_App_image38.png)

 	- Delete the selected controls.
-When the controls are deleted, you will to see an error message.
+When the controls are deleted, you will see an error message.

     ![Delete card components - screenshot](../L03/Static/Mod_03_Canvas_App_image39.png)